- If you’re feeling pain in your breast area, you’ve most likely either strained your muscles or are experiencing capsular contracture

 A ruptured implant may cause asymmetry in your breasts.
 If implant replacement is a distant option, then the other implant may be drained to achieve an acceptable look.

 The procedure itself is simple and can be performed right in the exam room.
-You will be given local anesthesia, a needle will pierce the implant, and some of the fluid inside the implant will be removed.
+You will be given local anaesthesia, a needle will pierce the implant, and some of the fluid inside the implant will be removed.

 When Do Implants Need to Be Replaced, Anyway?